tannerntannern/blog/source/_posts/2019-07-28-Node-js-Terminal-Styling-Packages-Compared.md

 {% asset_img "too-much-rainbow.gif" %}

-There are many packages for filling your Node.js terminal programs with pretty colors.  [chalk][1] is by far the most popular, but it may be too heavy for simple use cases.
-See the table below for alternatives and how they compare.
+There are many packages for filling your Node.js terminal programs with pretty colors.  [chalk](https://www.npmjs.com/package/chalk) is by far the most popular, but it may be too heavy for simple use cases.
+You may find some of these alternatives to be useful:

 <!-- more -->

 ## Comparison
 {% raw %}